mafx2/hello-world/README.md

 # hello-world

-New day, same old world
+New day, same old world.

+Hello World, My name is Mike, and I am finally getting aquainted with github.